-Arm SystemReady is a set of standards and a compliance certification program that enables interoperability with generic, off-the-shelf operating systems and hypervisors.
-The program is based on a set of architecture standards described below.
-Arm SystemReady offers a foundational framework at the system level, with a vision that software Just Works out of the box, enabling the ecosystem to focus on innovation and differentiation.
-We use the term Just Works to mean enabling operating systems to work straight away on Arm SystemReady certified systems, through the adoption of Arm SystemReady standards and requirements.
+Arm SystemReady is a set of standards and a compliance certification program that enable interoperability with generic, off-the-shelf operating systems and hypervisors.
+The program is based on a set of architecture standards that are described in the hardware and firmware requirements sections on this page.
+Arm SystemReady offers a foundational framework at the system level, with a vision that software Just Works out of the box.
+This vision enables the ecosystem to focus on innovation and differentiation.
+We use the term Just Works to mean that Arm SystemReady enables operating systems to work right away on Arm SystemReady certified systems, through the adoption of Arm SystemReady standards and requirements.

 Arm SystemReady builds on the Arm ServerReady program, an out-of-the-box solution for servers.
-Arm ServerReady is called SystemReady SR in the new program.
-For more information on Arm ServerReady 1.0, visit the Arm ServerReady webpage.
+In the new program, Arm ServerReady is called SystemReady SR. For more information on Arm ServerReady 1.0, visit the Arm ServerReady page.

 Hardware requirements: Base System Architecture